OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 #### Step 1: Run the app in Teams without a license

+Ensure your NW Trader Orders application is running with the new code you just added.

 Return to your application in Microsoft Teams; refresh the tab or browser if necessary.
 The UI will begin to render, and then it will detect the license failure and display an error page.

 ![Run application](../../assets/08-201-RunApp-1.png)